 US Special Operations Forces are based in the strategic town of Manbij and east of the Euphrates.
-Since the YPG-led SDF liberated Manbij from ISIS in August 2016, subsequently establishing the multi-ethnic Manbij Military Council to administer and secure the town, Turkey has been encouraging Arab tribes to oppose the administration, which led to large-scale protests against the YPG and a car bomb targeting senior SDF figures in January.
-On January 28, Colonel Ryan Dillon, a spokesperson for the US-led coalition, told Kurdish media that 'Turkey knows where our forces are in Manbij, and ... why they are there - to prevent any kind of escalation.'
-The Pentagon emphasised that the US was working with the Manbij Military Council, not the YPG.
+Since the YPG-led SDF liberated Manbij from ISIS in August 2016, and subsequently established the multi-ethnic Manbij Military Council to administer and secure the town, Turkey has been encouraging Arab tribes to oppose the administration.
+This culminated in large-scale protests against the YPG and a car bomb targeting senior SDF figures in January.
+On January 28, Colonel Ryan Dillon, a spokesperson for the US-led coalition, told Kurdish media that 'Turkey knows where our forces are in Manbij, and ... why they are there - to prevent any kind of escalation,' and the Pentagon emphasised that the US was working with the Manbij Military Council, not the YPG.